-Founded by Will Ramsay in London in 1996, the Affordable Art Fair strives to make art affordable to the common man by exhibiting the works of lesser known artists.
+Founded by Will Ramsay in London in 1996, the Affordable Art Fair strives to make art affordable to the common man by exhibiting the works of lesser-known artists.
 The Affordable Art Fair 2014 saw brilliant pieces of art, priced between S$100 and S$10,000.
-More than hundred galleries exhibited the works of hundreds of artists.
+More than a hundred galleries exhibited the works of hundreds of artists.
 The event makes its grand return this year due to the overwhelming response it received from art-lovers in Singapore.

 Besides the fair, Singapore is hosting the Jameel Prize Exhibition, which is in Asia for the very first time.
-This event, which will continue till November 30 at level 10 of the National Library in Singapore, features work by artists and designers short listed in 2013, for the Jameel prize - for contemporary art and design inspired by Islamic tradition.
+This event, which will continue till November 30 at level 10 of the National Library in Singapore, features work by artists and designers shortlisted in 2013, for the Jameel Prize - for contemporary art and design inspired by Islamic tradition.

 If you love to read, or are a writer, don't forget to get yourself a pass for The Singapore Writers Festival, which is going to be held from 30 October, till 8 November 2015.
-It's one of the few multi-lingual literary festivals worldwide with a host of free and ticketed events, including workshops, book launches and panel discussions.
-The festival sees established and emerging writers from across the world, and celebrates the four official languages of Singapore – Chinese, Malay, Tamil and English.
+It's one of the few multi-lingual literary festivals worldwide with a host of free and ticketed events, including workshops, book launches, and panel discussions.
+The festival sees established and emerging writers from across the world, and celebrates the four official languages of Singapore – Chinese, Malay, Tamil, and English.

 November also brings in: Deepavali

-Although November has so much to offer to the traveller, you can look around for other events at the Museum or Esplanade, as Singapore is always bustling with activity and energy at any time of the year!
+Although November has so much to offer to the traveler, you can look around for other events at the Museum or Esplanade, as Singapore is always bustling with activity and energy at any time of the year!
 A perfect reason to get your Singapore tour package and head on to this vibrant city.